BinaryLeo/BinaryLeo/README.md

 <img src="https://komarev.com/ghpvc/?username=binaryleo&color=008080" alt="Profile views " />

 Hello and welcome to my GitHub!
 My name is Leonardo Augusto, I am an Android engineer with a strong knowledge of building high-performance and user-friendly mobile applications that push the boundaries of what's visually possible.
-I also have experience in developing Web and Windows- desktop solutions.
+I also have experience in developing Web and Windows-desktop solutions.
 In terms of preferences, I have a passion for developing solutions focused on sustainability, Animal conservation, renewable energy, IoT, and health.
 I also enjoy creating applications and games for the educational industry.
 <div>

 ```javascript